Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 * Header
     * Featured at the first page of the game.
 The header welcomes you to the quiz and shows the game name "The Dutch Quiz".
     * It directs you to create a username.
+    * If the user does not enter a username, the quiz will not start.
     * All text clearly contrasts with the background as there is a white padding behind it.

 ![Index page](./doc/create-username-page.png)